-Name Age Position David M. Mott Chairman of the Board of Directors Lawrence M. Alleva 67 N Non-Executive Director Ali Behbahani, M.D.
-40 N Non-Executive Director Barbara Duncan 52 N Non-Executive Director Giles Kerr 57 N Non-Executive Director Elliott Sigal, Ph.D, M.D.
-65 N Non-Executive Director Peter Thompson, M.D.
-57 N Non-Executive Director Tal Zaks, Ph.D, M.D.
-51 N Non-Executive Director James Noble 58 C Chief Executive Officer and Director
+Name Age Position David M. Mott 52 Chairman of the Board of Directors Lawrence M. Alleva 68 Non-Executive Director Ali Behbahani, M.D.
+41 Non-Executive Director Barbara Duncan 53 Non-Executive Director Giles Kerr 58 Non-Executive Director Elliott Sigal, Ph.D, M.D.
+66 Non-Executive Director Peter Thompson, M.D.
+58 Non-Executive Director Tal Zaks, Ph.D, M.D.
+52 Non-Executive Director James Noble 59 Chief Executive Officer and Director

 Our Board of Directors currently consists of nine directors.
-The biographical information for Barbara Duncan, Giles Kerr, Dr. Tal Zaks, Dr. Ali Behbahani and Dr. Peter Thompson, the nominees to our Board of Directors, is provided in "Proposal 1-Re-Election of Barbara Duncan to the Board of Directors", "Proposal 2-Re-Election of Giles Kerr to the Board of Directors", "Proposal 3-Re-Election of Tal Zaks to the Board of Directors", "Proposal 4-Re-Election of Ali Behbahani to the Board of Directors" and "Proposal 5-Re-Election of Peter Thompson to the Board of Directors" respectively.
+In 2017, our Board of Directors met eight times.
+All of our directors attended a minimum of 75% of the meetings of the Board of Directors and its committees in 2017.
+On July 5, 2018, Peter Thompson will stand down from the Board of Directors.
+Additionally John Furey has been appointed to the Board of Directors effective July 5, 2018.
+The biographical information for Lawrence Alleva, David Mott and Dr. Elliott Sigal, the nominees to our Board of Directors, is provided in "Proposal 1-Re-Election of Lawrence Alleva to the Board of Directors", "Proposal 2-Re-Election of David Mott to the Board of Directors" and "Proposal 3-Re-Election of Elliott Sigal to the Board of Directors" respectively.